akauppi/GroundLevel-firebase-es/ci/README.md

    $ popd
    ```

-Next, let's introduce GitHub and Cloud Build to each other.

-### Update the reference to `ci-builder` GCP project
+### Update the references to `ci-builder` GCP project

-The `cloudbuild.merged.{app|backend}.yaml` scripts have these lines at the end:
+The `cloudbuild.merged.*.yaml` scripts have these lines at the end:

 ```
 substitutions:
-  _BUILDER_IMAGE: gcr.io/ci-builder/firebase-ci-builder:9.16.0-node16-npm7
+  _1: gcr.io/ci-builder/firebase-ci-builder:9.16.0-node16-npm7
 ```

 This tells the deployment project, where it can fetch its builder images.
-My `ci-builder` project doesn't provide public pull access, so replace `/ci-builder/` with the GCP project where you just pushed the builder images.
+The `ci-builder` project belongs to the author and doesn't provide public pull access, so replace it with the GCP project you use for the same purpose.

+---

+Next, let's introduce GitHub and Cloud Build to each other.

 ## Cloud Build setup